MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

     * In Fabric, go to **Data Engineering homepage**.
     * Select **Spark Job Definition.**
     * Configure the job using the information you exported from Synapse, including script location, dependencies, parameters, and cluster settings.
-1.	**Adapt and Test**: Make any necessary adaptation to the script or configuration to suit the Fabric environment.
+1.	**Adapt and test**: Make any necessary adaptation to the script or configuration to suit the Fabric environment.
 Test the job in Fabric to ensure it runs correctly.

 :::image type="content" source="media\migrate-synapse\migrate-sjd-create.png" alt-text="Screenshot showing SJD creation.":::

-Learn more about how to [create an Apache Spark job definition](create-spark-job-definition.md) in Fabric.

 Once the SJD is created, validate dependencies:
 * Ensure using the same Spark version.